logo

 They added more buttons: "eat," "water," "play," "walk," "no," "come," "help," "bye," and "love you."

 "Instead of rewarding Stella with a treat for using a button, we responded to her communication by acknowledging her message and responding accordingly.
-Stella's voice and opinions matter just as our own do," she resumed.
+Stella's voice and opinions matter just as much as our own do," she continued.

 Stella quickly learned to combine different words and make phrases.

-On one afternoon, soon after daylight savings, she started saying “eat” at 3:00 pm.
+On one afternoon, soon after daylight saving time, she started saying "eat" at 3:00 PM.

 When Cristina didn’t respond by bringing her food, she said "love you no" and stormed out of the room.